chandravadans/innovation-lab/Readme.md

 This is a Spring Boot application that aids Asset Managers manage their retail shops and consumers to query which shop is nearest to them.
 It does so by exposing a REST API, and uses a H2 in memory database as the datastore.
 It uses Google's [Geocode API](https://developers.google.com/maps/documentation/geocoding/intro) to try and figure out the approximate latitude and longitude based on the address given.

-# Building and running this application
+# Building and running the application
 This application uses [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html), so the only pre-requisite to building and this application is having a Java 8 installation on your machine.

  After downloading the project from github, if you're on a Linux or a Mac machine, change to the downloaded folder and do